-Work Packages Types of data Format WP1 Data gathered from literature review Articles, grey literature, websites, blogs Ethics approval supporting documents Reports Data from qualitative interviews/focus groups/round tables, surveys with stakeholders Recordings, transcriptions Raw sensor data (i.e., temperature, light exposure, shock).
-To be finalised Not yet defined WP2 Data from laboratory simulation analyses of protein drugs Analyses results Data from method development Instrumental outputs WP3 Data from the development of new technologies for stress factors mitigation Reports Data from guidelines produced as a result of the technologies developed Reports WP4 Data generated from stakeholder interviews and surveys Audio recordings, transcriptions.
-Guidelines, training and educational material generated as a result of the data generated in WP1, WP3 and from stakeholders' interviews Videos, brochures, reports.
-Platform development Web construction Data from regulatory and reporting activities Reports WP5 Management Plan Report
+Work Packages Types of data Format WP1 Data gathered from literature review Articles, grey literature, websites, blogs Ethics approval supporting documents Reports Data from qualitative interviews/focus groups/round tables, surveys with stakeholders Recordings, transcriptions Raw sensor data from smart labels (i.e., temperature, light exposure, shock).
+JSON files, .csv files Data from patient investigational study in the form of participant diaries/questionnaires Reports Patient identifiable data for participants in investigational study Text WP2 Data from laboratory simulation analyses of protein drugs Analyses results, laboratory journals (paper and/or electronic) Data from method development Instrumental outputs, laboratory journals (paper and/or electronic) WP3 Data from the development of new technologies for stress factors mitigation Reports, laboratory journals (paper and/or electronic)

-Dissemination and exploitation plan Report

-Data generated as a result of communication and interaction with IMI Report

-Budget data Report/other
+Data from guidelines produced as a result of the technologies developed Reports WP4 Data generated from stakeholder interviews and surveys Audio recordings, transcriptions.
+Guidelines, training and educational material generated as a result of the data generated in WP1, WP3 and from stakeholders' interviews Videos, brochures, posters, reports.
+Platform development Web construction Data from regulatory and reporting activities Reports WP5 Management Plan Report Dissemination and exploitation plan Report Data generated as a result of communication and interaction with IMI Report Budget data Report/other

-RealHOPE Description of Action (DoA) refers to a Data Management Plan (DMP) as a deliverable D5.2 as part of WP5 PAGE.
+The RealHOPE Description of Action (DoA) refers to a Data Management Plan (DMP) as a deliverable D5.2 as part of WP5 PAGE.
+The interim version of the DMP is deliverable D5.5.
+The DMP will be updated again at the end of the project (Final DMP D5.6).